escarti/kubernetes-the-hard-way-tf-aws/README.md

 # About

 This guide was created following the awesome [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) by Kelsey Hightower.
+It's a lot of copy pasting, so all credit to him.

 I consulted [Prabhat Sharma](https://github.com/prabhatsharma) adaption of [Kubernetes The Hard Way (AWS)](https://github.com/prabhatsharma/kubernetes-the-hard-way-aws)